raymondclowe/AutoSuggestAI/README.md

 You only get suggestions when your cursor is at the end of a paragraph, and the last character is a space meaning you have completed a word, or you are at the beginning of a blank paragraph.

+### Manual hotkey

+If you prefer to manually trigger a suggestion instead of waiting for a timeout then press `Shift-Ctrl-S`.
+To use only manual suggestions then set the timeout value to 99999 to avoid it ever triggering.

 ### Centralized prompt for extra instructions

-The file `prompt_template.txt` contains the main prompt, you can add text to here.
+The file `prompt_template.txt` contains the main prompt, you can add text to here but it will be overwritten when the plugin is updated.

+However in the admin settings page there is a "Style Guide" field and you can use this to give extra instructions.

 For example if you add `Your instructions are in English but make your suggestions in French`, or `Always use 8th grade reading level vocabulary` it will work.

-Of course this file will be overwritten by new versions so save any changes you make somewhere else
+The best way to use this is to keep your responses at the correct level and style as your existing writing.
+To create a good style guide use any AI of your choice and give it a good article of yours that you like, then ask it to make a style guide from it using this prompt:

+> I need you to write a one paragraph "style guide" to how to write so it comes out like this.
+Reading level, use of pronouns, voice, things like that.

 ## Bugs